kwabenasapong/openpldoc/manual/source/mediamanager.rst

     can also be added to the :ref:`g-service-manager` by means of drag and drop from the :ref:`g-media-manager`.

-**Note:** Right-clicking on a presentation will display some of the same options.
+**Notes:** Right-clicking on a presentation will display some of the same options.

+Presentations items can be dragged from the desktop (or any folder) into the Presentation media manager plugin.
+This allows the selected items to be loaded more quickly.
+If a folder is selected, all the contacts of the folder will be added.
+When the items are added, only items with the correct file suffix for the plugin will be loaded.
+If you try to drop a presentation into the images folder, an error message will be generated.

 Images
 ------